Relintai/pandemonium_engine_docs/usage/navigation/navigation_introduction_2d.md

 2D Navigation Overview
 ======================

-Godot provides multiple objects, classes and servers to facilitate grid-based or mesh-based navigation and pathfinding for 2D and 3D games.
+Pandemonium provides multiple objects, classes and servers to facilitate grid-based or mesh-based navigation and pathfinding for 2D and 3D games.
-The following section provides a quick overview over all available navigation related objects in Godot for 2D scenes and their primary use.
+The following section provides a quick overview over all available navigation related objects in Pandemonium for 2D scenes and their primary use.

-Godot provides the following objects and classes for 2D navigation:
+Pandemonium provides the following objects and classes for 2D navigation:

 - :ref:`Astar2D<class_Astar2D>`
     ``Astar2D`` objects provide an option to find the shortest path in a graph of weighted **points**.